There is alleged news that Denmark banned the COVID-19 vaccine for children under 18 or people under 50. Is this true? It is false.

 According to the Danish Health Authority, the target groups of people offered vaccination this fall are as follows:

-As you see, the Danish Health Authority is offering vaccination to people who are at high risks of becoming seriously sick or people who must avoid contracting with COVID-19 even if they are under the age of 50.
+As you can see, the Danish Health Authority is offering vaccination to people who are at high risk of becoming seriously sick or people who must avoid contracting COVID-19 even if they are under the age of 50.

-They do offer vaccination to children and people under the age of 50 if they are at risk of becoming seriously ill, pregnant women, families of people at high risk and workers in certain sections such as health care and medical are offered vaccine as well.
+It offers vaccination to children and people under the age of 50 if they are at risk of becoming seriously ill.
+It also offers the vaccine to pregnant women, families of people at high risk, and workers in certain sectors such as health care and medicine.

-So there is no way that the Danish government is banning the vaccine or they consider that vaccination is dangerous.
+So, there is no way that the Danish government is banning the vaccine or considers vaccination to be dangerous.

-They will also announce a guideline as to which groups aged under 50 will receive vaccination.
-Danish Health Authority is also offering vaccination on Influenza this fall as well and Influenza vaccine are offered to people who are aged 65 and over.
+It will announce guidelines as to which groups aged under 50 will receive vaccination.
+The Danish Health Authority is also offering influenza vaccination this fall to people aged 65 or over.

-From July 2022, vaccination was no longer offered for youth under 18 and children including the first injection.
-The reason is because they concluded that children rarely become seriously ill.
-(It is still offered to those under 18 based on an individual medical assessment from a doctor.)
+From July 2022, vaccination was no longer offered for youth under 18 and children, including the first injection.
+The reason is that the authority concluded that children rarely become seriously ill from COVID-19.
+(The vaccine is still offered to those under 18 based on an individual medical assessment from a doctor.)

-・Danish government halted offering COVID-19 vaccination to people under the age of 50 including children because it is very rare that they become seriously sick. –True
+・The Danish government stopped offering COVID-19 vaccination to people under the age of 50, including children, because it is very rare that members of this age group become seriously ill. – True

-・Danish government banned the COVID-19 vaccination on children and people under 50- False
+・The Danish government banned the COVID-19 vaccination for children and people under 50. – False